warang580/datamix/README.md

 - Not sure if `isIterable(undefined) // => true` is a good idea ...
   - even if I defaultsTo(data, []) it's not very clean

+- implement plain with paths, and entries with plain + reduce

 - `entries(data, deep = false, traverseArrays = false)`

 ```js